 5) Roti, Chapati, Phulka – The Indian wheat and plain flour flatbreads

 Rotis are unleavened flatbreads made of wheat and are a North Indian staple.
-It is made out of a dough of whole wheat, water and salt on a tawa or a griddle.
-It is generally served with some vegetable (subji) gravy or dal (lentil curry) thus providing an adequate amount of carbohydrates, proteins, vitamins and minerals.
+It is made out of a dough of whole wheat, water and salt on a Tawa or a griddle.
+It is generally served with some vegetable (subzi) gravy or dal (lentil curry) thus providing an adequate amount of carbohydrates, proteins, vitamins and minerals.

 Rotis are generally made without using oil whereas in chapatis a bit of oil is used in making the dough.
 Chapatis are popular in South India and are served with vegetarian and non-vegetarian gravies.

 Phulkas are Rotis, one side of which is cooked on a tawa and the other side cooked directly over the flame.
 They fluff up like a balloon which is why they are called phulkas, which means to swell up.

 Rumali Roti is a thin flatbread usually made with a combination of wheat flour and plain flour (all-purpose flour) or plain flour alone.
 The word rumal means handkerchief in many north Indian languages, and this bread is called rumali roti as it is as thin as a handkerchief.
 It is usually cooked on the back or convex side of a frying pan.